How to get the last character of a string in Python

 print(last_char)--OUTPUT--d

-• As reduce() moves through the string, it repeatedly calls this function.
-It discards the accumulated result (x) and keeps the current character (y), continuing until only the final character is left.
+reduce()iterates through the string, it repeatedly calls this lambda function. - At each step, the accumulated value is discarded, and the current character is passed along.

 Move faster with Replit